 Young Chris (right) as a Police Constable

-An awful lot of people don’t get their affairs in order, but it’s particularly important for those of us who identify as LGBT+ and living with dementia.
+An awful lot of people don’t get their affairs in order, but it’s particularly important for those of us who identify as LGBTQ+ and living with dementia.

 Because I don’t have children my estate would have automatically gone to my brother and sister, so this was really important to me.

 Heather and I entered a civil partnership because we love each other, but also so that Heather could stay in the house if I have to go into a care home.